What is Performance Management?

 The purposes of the performance management system are as follows:

-- Feedback Mechanism: The purpose of performance management system is to develop a systematic feedback mechanism.
-It creates a pathway through which the employees become aware about their contribution in the organization in terms of performance.
-It also conveys the employee about the improvement required in the performance to meet the set standards.
+- Feedback Mechanism: The purpose of the performance management system is to develop a systematic feedback mechanism.
+It creates a pathway through which the employees become aware of their contribution to the organization in terms of performance.
+It also conveys to the employee the improvement required in the performance to meet the set standards.

 - Development Concern: It addresses the development issues in the organization.
 It recognizes the skill and knowledge development required in the organization and facilitates the training programs which are appropriate.

-- Diagnoses of Organizational Problems: The up and down in the performance of the employee is recorded using performance management system.
-This record helps to diagnosis the organizational problems.
-It provides idea about where the work is going wrong and what improvements are required to improve the performance status of the organization.
+- Diagnoses of Organizational Problems: The up and down in the performance of the employee is recorded using a performance management system.
+This record helps to diagnose the organizational problems.
+It provides an idea about where the work is going wrong and what improvements are required to improve the performance status of the organization.

 - Employment Decisions: Based on the performance management records various important decisions are taken by the management.
-The decision includes arrangement of training and development programs, promotion, increase or decrease in compensation, hiring decisions and many more.
+The decision includes an arrangement of training and development programs, promotion, increase or decrease in compensation, hiring decisions, and many more.

 What are the advantages and disadvantages of performance management